-As noted, our typical hours of operation for our Customer Services office are 8 a.m. to 5 p.m.
-Monday-Friday; however, if you need to make contact with a customer services representative outside of those hours, please leave a confidential voice message stating your name and phone number where you can be reached.
+If you need to make contact with customer service outside of our listed hours, please leave a confidential voice message stating your name and phone number where you can be reached.
 If you add the best time to reach you, we will do our best to accommodate your request.
 Whenever you leave a message for a customer services representative, it is the expectation of SWMBH that your call will be returned during the next business day.
 If you are looking for information, you may find what you are looking for on the website of your CMH or SWMBH's website at www.SWMBH.org.

-3.0 CONTACTING SWMBH
+3.0 HOW TO CONTACT SWMBH